DylanAegbuniwe/CSC345/README.md

-# CSC345
+# CSC345 - Programming Language Concepts and Paradigms
-Homework, Assignments, etc. all created or downloaded for CSC 345 at West Chester University.
+Projects created for CSC 345 - Programming Language Concepts and Paradigms at West Chester University.